vanevery/chrome-p5-serial-app/README.md

+THIS APP IS INCOMPLETE AND NON-FUNCTIONAL - IT IS HERE FOR REFERENCE

 Serial with a Chrome App

 One alternative to using accessing Serial through a local server is to create a Chrome App instead.
 Chrome Apps are applications that use Chrome as the application environment and are cross-platform.
 They can be developed using JavaScript, HTML, and CSS just like a normal webpage but they have increased capabilities to access local hardware.
 Finally, it might be obvious but Chrome Apps need be run with Chrome; you can't use them with Safari, IE, Firefox, or any other browser.